RFID Based Toll Collection System

-In this article we are going to make a complete project with RFID.
-Many students made this project and submitted to their institute as their final year project.
+In this article, we are going to make a complete project with RFID.
+Many students made this project and submitted it to their institute as their final year project.
 You can make this project for your final year project too.
-It will be a complete project for you.
+So let’s start our RFID Based Toll Collection System.

 Table of Contents